-The Entrepreneur Journal #3: Shit Happens
+The Entrepreneur Journal #3: When Shit Hits the Fan

 For the perfectionist, this is the ultimate challenge.
 For the control freak, this could just be insurmountable.
 For the solo entrepreneur, it might mean the end.